 - Before you upgrade a production system, we recommend that you perform the update on a test system and check it with appropriate plausibility tests.

-Description of an installation update to Jedox Version 2018.2 with data copying of existing data and settings:
+The section below describes how to perform an installation update to Jedox Version 2018.2 with data copies of existing data and settings:

-Step 2 – Create a copy of the existing installation folder (backup)
+Step 2 – Create a copy of the existing installation folder as a backup:

 cp –R /opt/jedox/ps /opt/jedox/ps_copy